oracle-livelabs/goldengate/ogg-to-ggs/adb/adb.md

 [](include:03-load-atp-schema.md)

-## Task 4: Create an ADW Instance
+## Task 4: Create an ALK Instance

 [](include:04-create-adw-instance.md)

-## Task 5: Load the ADW schema
+## Task 5: Load the ALK schema

-1. Select your ADW instance from the Autonomous Databases list to view its details and access tools.
+1. Select your ALK instance from the Autonomous Databases list to view its details and access tools.

     ![List of Autonomous Databases](https://oracle-livelabs.github.io/goldengate/ggs-common/adb/images/05-01-adw.png " ")

-2. On the TargetADW Database Details page, click **Database actions**, and then select **SQL** from the dropdown.
+2. On the TargetALK Database Details page, click **Database actions**, and then select **SQL** from the dropdown.
 If the Database actions menu takes too long to load, you can click **View all database actions**, and then select **SQL** from the Database actions page.

 	![TargetADW database details](https://oracle-livelabs.github.io/goldengate/ggs-common/adb/images/05-02-db-actions.png " ")